AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/fey/bugbear-warrior-xmm.md

 - "desc": "The bugbear needn't spend extra movement to move a creature it is grappling."
   "name": "Abduct"
 "actions":
 - "desc": "Melee Attack Roll: +4, reach 10 ft.
-Hit: 9 (2d6 + 2) Bludgeoning\
+Hit: 9 (2d6 + 2) Bludgeoning damage.\
-    \ damage.
-If the target is a Medium or smaller creature, it has the [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled)\
+    \ If the target is a Medium or smaller creature, it has the [Grappled](/3-Mechanics/CLI/conditions.md#Grappled)\
     \ condition (escape DC 12)."
   "name": "Grab"
-- "desc": "Melee or Ranged Attack Roll: +4 (with [Advantage](3-Mechanics/CLI/rules/variant-rules/advantage-xphb.md)\
+- "desc": "Melee or Ranged Attack Roll: +4 (with [Advantage](/3-Mechanics/CLI/variant-rules/advantage-xphb.md)\
-    \ if the target is [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled) by\
+    \ if the target is [Grappled](/3-Mechanics/CLI/conditions.md#Grappled) by the\
-    \ the bugbear), reach 10 ft. or range 20/60 ft.
-Hit: 9 (3d4 + 2) Bludgeoning\
+    \ bugbear), reach 10 ft. or range 20/60 ft.
+Hit: 9 (3d4 + 2) Bludgeoning damage."
-    \ damage."
   "name": "Light Hammer"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/fey/token/bugbear-warrior-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/fey/token/bugbear-warrior-xmm.webp"
 ```
 ^statblock